aliyun/terraform-provider-alicloud/website/docs/r/elasticsearch_instance.html.markdown

 * `enable_public` - (Optional, Available since v1.87.0) Bool, default to false.
 When it set to true, the instance can enable public network access。
 * `kibana_whitelist` - (Optional) Set the Kibana's IP whitelist in internet network.
 * `enable_kibana_public_network` - (Optional, Available since v1.87.0) Bool, default to true.
 When it set to false, the instance can enable kibana public network access。
-* `kibana_private_whitelist` - (Optional, Available since v1.87.0) Set the Kibana's IP whitelist in private network.
-* `enable_kibana_private_network` - (Optional, Available since v1.87.0) Bool, default to false.
-When it set to true, the instance can close kibana private network access。
 * `master_node_spec` - (Optional) The dedicated master node spec.
 If specified, dedicated master node will be created.
 * `master_node_disk_type` - (Optional, Available since 1.208.1) The single master node storage space.
 Valid values are `PrePaid`, `PostPaid`.
 * `client_node_amount` - (Optional, Available since v1.101.0) The Elasticsearch cluster's client node quantity, between 2 and 25.